AHRQ-CDS/AHRQ-CDS-Connect-Authoring-Tool/documentation/userguide/UserGuide.md

 1. Main navigation for the CDS Authoring Tool.
 2. The Login button opens a form for the user to log in to the CDS Authoring Tool.
 The user must enter the username and password they created when signing up for an account with the CDS Authoring Tool.
-3. A brief introduction to the CDS Authoring Tool and its current limitations.
+3. A brief introduction to the CDS Authoring Tool.

 ### 1.2 Main Navigation
 This dark blue bar is present across the top of all pages and allows the user to traverse between different sections of the application.
+When currently on a page, the background of the tab will be grey.

 The options on the navigation bar differ depending on whether a user is logged in to the application.